-After I collected a number of larger canning jars, there was a project that I kept thinking of, which was a vintage lamp using an Edison light bulb.
+After I collected several larger canning jars, there was a project that I kept thinking of, which was a vintage lamp using an Edison light bulb.
 Edison light bulbs are very cool looking, and have become trendy because they show off elaborate filaments instead of the basic straight style that come with regular bulbs.

 I initially wanted to put the light on a small base but decided to stick with a single piece as the base because it looked much better and added another level of difficulty to keep everything hidden to remain a “clean” look.